James-Luo666/COMP2090SEF_GRP_53/Task2_README.md

 1.1 New Data Structure: Heap
   - tree-based data structure
-  - following a specific order relative to its childern
+  - following a specific order relative to its children

 1.2 New Algorithm: Heap Sort
   - a comparison-based sort algorithm